olm3ca/Galaxy-Chromebook/README.md

  3. You will need either an external mini SD card / USD to run Brunch off of, or you can create an EXT4 partition on the internal drive.
 Make sure it is at least 14GB in size - probably bigger than that if you plan to install any apps.
  4. After installing using the steps in the Brunch guide, you will be provided with a Grub menu to copy into your bootloader.
 What needs to be changed for our machine to run properly are the following four options:

- - `kernel-4.19` needed for our hardware to work properly
+ - `kernel-4.19` needed for our hardware to work properly - note: this may not be true, YMMV, and please update with success using other kernels.
  - `options=native_chromebook_image` tells Brunch to use the native drivers for our machine within the hatch image.
  - `iwlwifi_backport` is for the wifi to work
  - `enable_updates` will allow you to update to new CrOS releases